Aleixis/Unideals2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.9.

 ## How to setup UniDeals website
 0. Before installing the project, make sure you have installed Angular CLI and Node.js.
-Then, execute the following command to install project dependencies:`$ npm install`
+Then, execute the following command to install project dependencies:`$ npm install`, if error happens, use " npm install --force"

 The dependencies for this project are as follows: